Brondesbury

-Brondesbury (/ˈbrɒndzbəri/), which includes Brondesbury Park, is an area in the London Borough of Brent, in London, England.
-The area is traditionally part of the Ancient Parish and subsequent Municipal Borough of Willesden, one of the areas that merged to form the modern borough of Brent.
+Brondesbury (/ˈbrɒndzbəri/), which includes Brondesbury Park, is an area in the London Boroughs of Brent and Camden, in north London, England.
+The area is traditionally part of the ancient parish and subsequent municipal borough of Willesden, one of the areas that merged to form the modern borough of Brent.

 Brondesbury railway station lies 4.1 miles north-west of Charing Cross, and its proximity to the originally Roman A5 road (the borough's eastern boundary) sometimes leads to addresses on the eastern, Camden, side of the road to also be informally described as part of Brondesbury.

 It was a rural area until several decades after the coming of the railway in the Victorian era.
 Housing began to be built in earnest across Brondesbury in the late 1860s to 1890s and it became desirable enough to retain a suburban layout and most of the associated original wave of house building.
 It has long had British, Irish, Jewish, black and South Asian communities.
+Brondesbury was once the location of residence for Black civil rights leader Billy Strachan and his family, who wrote for local newspapers gave weekly political speeches in the area.